Ian Mayes: Readers' Editor

+Official history of The Guardian

 Mayes subsequently began researching and writing the third modern volume of the official history of The Guardian (following earlier books by David Ayerst and Geoffrey Taylor), beginning in 1986, his aim being to "humanise the decisions that have shaped the Guardian and its editorial line".
-Drawing on more than 100 interviews, Witness in a Time of Turmoil: Inside the Guardian's Global Revolution, Volume 1, 1986–1995 was published in ay 2025.
+Drawing on more than 100 interviews, Witness in a Time of Turmoil: Inside the Guardian's Global Revolution, Volume 1, 1986–1995 was published in May 2025.
+The review by historian Joe Moran stated: "Covering nine years in more than 300 pages, this book has all the comprehensiveness of an official history. ...But Mayes enlivens his narrative throughout with humorous touches and compelling character sketches."
+The second volume, Witness in a Time of Trial: Inside the Guardian's Global Revolution Volume Two: 1995–2009, was published in January 2026.

 Hazlitt Society

 Mayes was instrumental in the project to restore William Hazlitt's grave, after visiting the original neglected gravestone in St Anne's Churchyard early in 2001.
 The restored grave was unveiled by Michael Foot on the 225th anniversary of Hazlitt's birth, 10 April 2003.
-Mayes was closely involved with the subsequent formation of the Hazlitt Society, of which he was inaugural Chairman.
+Mayes was closely involved with the subsequent formation of the Hazlitt Society, of which he was inaugural chairman.